 So yeah – my note about pricing out a small Planning-only build is pretty apt here.
-You obviously get a lot of value from a Standard license, but if you’re not using ARCS \ FCCS – you’ve got significantly more expense.
+There is some value in the Standard license, but if you’re not using ARCS \ FCCS – you’ve got significantly more expense.
 We’ll have to see how flexible the Pricing can be, but it definitely feels like Oracle have repriced themselves deliberately up – with the lowest price of an EPM deal effectively doubling.

 Bigger than Ben Hur

 Probably the biggest take-away for this change for me is that some of these builds could be enormous.
 An Enterprise build including FCCS \ ARCS \ Tax \ PCMCS \ Data Management \ Enterprise Planning is a cross-platform \ cross-function implementation covering almost all of the Financial functional areas with potentially 10-40 primary critical stakeholders and teams in the hundreds.
 Cross-skilled technical business consulting skills are going to be vital – it may not be good enough to simply be a Planning FP&A specialist anymore!

 That said the way it is setup, it may be feasible to become more agile and incrementally deliver products quickly, running POC’s where needed and leveraging some of the back end and data integration setups.

 So that’s it from me with the June changes – continue your educational journey by “hopping” over to the following posts to find out more about specific product updates, as well as gain different partner perspectives on the licensing, naming, and consolidation changes:

 1. Opal Alapat gives an overview of the June 2019 Oracle EPM Cloud blog hop, as well as details on the product name changes, product consolidations, and new licensing: here